contactlab/contactlab-pattern-library/README.md

 	npm test

-The unit tests are executed by the [Web Components Tester](https://github.com/Polymer/web-component-tester) developer by Google specifically for Polymer components, and can be configured from the **wct.conf.js** file.
+The unit tests are executed by the [Web Components Tester](https://github.com/Polymer/web-component-tester) developed by Google specifically for Polymer components, and can be configured from the **wct.conf.js** file.